 If you’ve never used third-party apps or hotel websites to book a hotel room online, it’s fairly simple.
 Many hotels don’t even require payment until you check-in, but they do, almost always, require you enter your credit card information.
 That way, if you don’t cancel in time, or if the hotel has a NO-refund policy, they will automatically charge your card.

-Most of the time when you book a hotel room online, you just search for your location, the type of room you want, and how many guest you have.
-After you enter that criteria, the search engine does the rest itself.
+Most of the time when you book a hotel room online, you just search for your location, the type of room you want, and how many guests you have.
+After you enter that criterion, the search engine does the rest itself.

 From there, booking the hotel is as simple as a click of a button.
 Whenever you arrive at your booked hotel location, you simply check in like you would have, if you booked directly with the hotel.